emmercm/www/src/blog/_shebang.md

 print("I will be executed by Python 3!")
 ```

-and then if that file is named `my_executable` (with no extension, to prove nothing can know the right interpreter without reading the file), it can be executed like this:
+and then if that file is named `my_executable` (with no extension, to prove the OS won't know the right interpreter without reading the file), it can be executed like this:

 ```bash
 # The file has to be made executable first